philips-software/splunk-cf-logdrain/README.md

 ## Configuring

-Once the app is deployed you it will expose a Cloud foundry compatible logdrain endpoint:
+Once the app is deployed it will expose a Cloud foundry compatible logdrain endpoint:

 ```
 https://cf-splunk-logdrain-app.domain/syslog/drain/{{TOKEN}}